Foods That Promote Hair Growth

 Red bell pepper

 Red bell peppers are known to contain vitamin C which helps avert your hair from becoming too strong and breaking.
-It is also found that the vitamin C in yellow bell pepper is approximately 5.5 times as much as that present in orange.
+It is also found that the vitamin C in a yellow bell pepper is approximately 5.5 times as much as that present in orange.

 The vitamin C present aids the production of collagen that helps in strengthening your hair strands.
 Hair strands can be protected against oxidative stress since it also contains a strong antioxidant.